 Receiving Calls

-Just like Cloud code, Webhook actions are triggered using actions.
-Simply drag and drop them below any trigger and select the action.
+Webhook actions are triggered using actions similar to cloud code.
+Simply drag and drop them below any trigger, then select the action.

 POST Request

-Whenever a webhook is triggered Flow.ai sends along data in JSON format to your callback url .
+When a webhook is triggered, Khoros Flow sends data in JSON format to your callback URL.

 {